CrankBoyHQ/crankboy-app/README.md

 ## Softpatching

+CrankBoy can apply patches (i.e. ROM hacks) to your games for you, and you can select which patches to apply before launching the game.
+This means you don't need to make multiple copies of a ROM for each combination of hacks to apply.

 Using the USB method described above, create a folder in the game's data directory, in the `patches/` subdirectory, matching the associated ROM name without extension.
 For instance, given a ROM `Squid Game Boy.gb`, create the directory `patches/Squid Game Boy/`, and place your various `.ips` patch files in this directory.